brewchetta/mock-code-challenge-bundle-template/README.md

 ## Troubleshooting

-Be sure that you've renamed the code challenge directory for students to `code-challenge` and that it's seated next to `bin` in the file structure.
+Be sure that you've renamed the code challenge directory for students to `code-challenge` and that it's seated next to the `bin` directory.

 The `code-challenge` directory needs to be a repository initialized with `git`.